 brief lights backdrop the landscape,

 quickly fading to black,

 Unlike man, even at his best.

-In his world of acceleration,
+In this world of acceleration,

-who sits in the shadows?
+who rises from the shadows?

 Women are the only hope.

 Raconteur, railer, multimedia artist and musician Mendelson Joe believes that activism and speaking out can make a difference, and that women are the only hope for the future.
 This excerpt from his book Alien is an extraordinary passage, eloquent in its plea for the empowerment of all women.
 If you are not familiar with his work see www.karenrobinsongallery.com